mikerockett/textformatter-typographer/README.md

 # Typographer for ProcessWire

-Currently in stable-beta, Typographer is a ProcessWire wrapper for the awesome PHP Typography class, originally authored by KINGdesk LLC and enhanced by Peter Putzer for wp-Typography.
+Typographer is a ProcessWire wrapper for the awesome PHP Typography class, originally authored by KINGdesk LLC and enhanced by Peter Putzer for wp-Typography.
 Like Smartypants, it supercharges text fields with enhanced typography and typesetting, such as smart quotations, hyphenation in 59 languages, ellipses, copyright-, trade-, and service-marks, math symbols, and more.

+## Install

+The module may be installed via the modules directory by searching for **TextformatterTypographer**.

 ## Configuration